delprzemo/typescript-cheatsheet/README.md

 ```

 ## Extending generics
-Generic classes can be extended - it can be the implementation of some interface/object
+Generic classes can be extended - it can be the implementation of some interface/object.
+Extending allow your object to inherit the features of another object type, so can be used for instance when you expect that object will contain some of properties or functions that will be used further.

 Example: